Murdered: Soul Suspect: Plot

 In present-day Salem, a serial killer known as the Bell Killer begins murdering seemingly unconnected victims.
-Police Detective Ronan O'Connor is able to track down the Bell Killer, but is thrown out of a window and shot to death during a fight.
+Police Detective Ronan O'Connor, who had a dark past, is able to track down the Bell Killer, but is thrown out of a window and shot to death during a fight.
 He returns in the form of a ghost, and learns that in order to reach the afterlife and meet his wife Julia, he must first discover the identity of his killer.
 With the help of Abigail, the ghost of a Puritan child, Ronan is able to use his ghostly abilities to return to the fight scene, and discovers that a medium named Joy witnessed the fight, and is now hiding in a church.

-Joy is in search of her missing mother Cassandra, who was consulting with the police on the Bell Killer case, and initially refuses to help Ronan.
-He travels to the police station where she is being held, helping her escape so as she can help him interact with the physical world and track down his killer.
-While leading Joy out of the station, Ronan discovers that Baxter, a hostile fellow officer, was the one working with Cassandra.
+Joy is in search of her missing mother Cassandra, who was consulting with the police on the Bell Killer case, and initially refuses to help Ronan and attempts to break into the police station, only to be arrested.
+Ronan travels there and helps her escape so as she can help him interact with the physical world and track down his killer.
+While leading Joy out of the station, Ronan discovers that Baxter, a hostile fellow officer holding onto Ronan's criminal files, was the one working with Cassandra.
 Cassandra's research leads the pair to the Salem graveyard to investigate a possible Bell Killer victim.
 After pursuing the ghost of the young drowned girl, Sophia, Ronan's ghostly powers allow him to view flashbacks of the murder.
 Sophia reveals that the Bell Killer asked her about a 'contract'.

 A review of Cassandra's research leads the pair to a mental hospital to find the Bell Killer's surviving victim, Iris.
 Infiltrating the facility, they learn Iris possesses the same ability to see ghosts and realize the Bell Killer is killing psychic mediums.
 It is revealed that Iris is possessed by the spirit of her sister, Rose, whom the Bell Killer burned alive after she helped Iris escape.
 Rose, Iris, and Joy return to the church.
 Meanwhile, Ronan investigates a museum exhibit about the Salem witch hunts.
 There, he deduces that the Bell Killer is executing his victims as if they are witches; psychic flashbacks reveal that Baxter suspiciously concealed evidence at the museum about the Bell Killer.
 Believing Baxter is the Bell Killer, Ronan leaves the museum and notices several police cars heading toward the church.